hugoledoux/startinpy/docs/index.rst

 startinpy allows you to:

-- insert incrementally points
+   1. insert incrementally points
-- delete vertices (useful for simplification, interpolation, and other operations)
+   2. delete vertices (useful for simplification, interpolation, and other operations)
-- interpolate with a few methods: TIN, natural neighbours, Laplace, etc.
+   3. interpolate with a few methods: TIN, natural neighbours, Laplace, IDW, etc.
-- read directly LAS/LAZ files
+   4. read directly LAS/LAZ files
-- outputs the TIN in several formats: GeoJSON, OBJ, and PLY
+   5. outputs the TIN in several formats: GeoJSON, OBJ, and PLY

 .. code-block:: python